-There are 12 annual South African public holidays as determined by the Public Holidays Act.
-When holidays in South Africa fall on a Sunday, the following Monday is typically given as a South African public holiday.
+Public holidays in South Africa are generally referred to as bank holidays.
+There are 12 annual South African bank holidays as determined by the Public Holidays Act.
+When holidays in South Africa fall on a Sunday, the following Monday is typically given as a public holiday.

-Here is a list of public holidays in South Africa in 2019 (or bank holidays in South Africa) plus other important South African holidays, such as school holidays in South Africa.
+Here is a list of public holidays in South Africa in 2020 including other important South African holidays.

 Important South African holidays